Svito-zar/Svito-zar.github.io/index.md

 My research is on machine learning models for non-verbal behavior generation, such as hand gestures and facial expressions.
 I recently gave a talk about it, which you find [in this video](https://youtu.be/JeMwtr8pxcc).
 My favorite project, GENEA Challenge 2020, can be found on [this project page](https://svito-zar.github.io/GENEAchallenge2020/).

 Currently, I am doing an internship at Microsoft Research in Reading, the UK.
 I am working in the team led by Eric Sommerlade, collaborating with Alexandros Neophytou and Sunando Sengupta.
-The project is about eye gaze estimation to enable people who cannot move to use devices and is called [Enable](https://www.microsoft.com/en-us/research/group/enable/).